ahmedmkamal313/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 | [14-my_genres.sql](https://github.com/ahmedmkamal313/alx-higher_level_programming/blob/master/0x0E-SQL_more_queries/14-my_genres.sql)	| List all genres of the show Dexter, in order of ascending genre name |
 | [15-comedy_only.sql](https://github.com/ahmedmkamal313/alx-higher_level_programming/blob/master/0x0E-SQL_more_queries/15-comedy_only.sql)	| List all comedy shows in the database hbtn_0d_tvshows, in order of ascending show title |
 | [16-shows_by_genre.sql](https://github.com/ahmedmkamal313/alx-higher_level_programming/blob/master/0x0E-SQL_more_queries/16-shows_by_genre.sql)	| List all shows and their genres from the database hbtn_0d_tvshows, in order of descending number of genres linked |

+## Adnavced tasks files:
+- [100-not_my_genres.sql](https://github.com/ahmedmkamal313/alx-higher_level_programming/blob/master/0x0E-SQL_more_queries/100-not_my_genres.sql): This file contains a SQL script that lists all genres not linked to the show Dexter in the database hbtn_0d_tvshows.
+The script uses a subquery to find the genres that are linked to Dexter, and then uses the NOT IN operator to exclude them from the result.
+The script also orders the result by ascending genre name